ibmdb/go_ibm_db/README.md

-go-ibm_db
+go_ibm_db
 ==========

-This driver helps to connect to IBM-LUW,iseries,z/OS Databases.
+This driver helps to connect to DB2 for LUW,DB2 for iseries,DB2 for z/OS Databases.

 API Documentation
 ==================